pouyabey/voip-help-desk-support-lab/README.md

 ### Initial Setup

-The initial system setup, including user creation, softphone setup, ring group creation, queue creation, IVR setup, and office hours configuration, is documented in [setup.md](Setup.md).
+The initial buildout of the lab is documented in [setup.md](setup.md).
+This includes user creation, softphone setup, ring group creation, queue setup, IVR configuration, and office hours.

 ### Support Scenarios

-The following support-style scenarios have been documented so far:
+So far, I have documented these support-style scenarios:

 - [Ticket 01 - Windows softphone not provisioned](tickets/ticket-01-softphone-provision.md)
 - [Ticket 02 - Internal call test between extensions](tickets/ticket-02-internal-call.md)
 - [Ticket 03 - Ring Group routing test](tickets/ticket-03-ring-group-test.md)

-## Key Configurations Completed
+## What Was Configured

 ### User and Extension Setup
-Created multiple users and internal extensions for a small business VoIP support environment.
+Created multiple users and internal extensions to build out the lab environment.

 ### Softphone Configuration
-Set up and connected the 3CX Windows softphone for test users.
+Connected the 3CX Windows softphone for test users and confirmed it was ready for use.

 ### Internal Calling
-Tested extension-to-extension calling and confirmed basic internal communication between endpoints.
+Tested internal calling between extensions to make sure communication between users was working correctly.

 ### Ring Group Configuration
-Configured and tested a ring group to support shared inbound call handling.
+Set up and tested a ring group for shared inbound call handling.

 ### Queue Configuration
-Built a help desk queue for support call distribution across users.
+Created a help desk queue to support basic call distribution across users.

 ### IVR / Digital Receptionist
-Configured menu-based call routing for different destinations within the VoIP environment.
+Configured a simple menu to route callers to the right destination.

 ### Office Hours Configuration
-Set up business hours and related call-handling behavior for the lab environment.
+Set business hours for the lab and reviewed how call handling could change based on time of day.

 ## Screenshots

-Project screenshots are organized in the `screenshots/` folder by setup stage and support scenario.
+Screenshots are organized in the `screenshots/` folder by setup stage and support scenario.

-## Why This Project Matters
+## Why I Built This Project

-This project shows hands-on work related to:

-- help desk support workflows
-- VoIP user setup and support
-- softphone configuration
-- internal call validation
-- call routing configuration
-- troubleshooting and documentation

-It was built around the kind of tasks that can come up in IT support, help desk, and systems support roles.
+I wanted a project that was closer to the kind of work done in IT support than a purely technical phone-system build.

+This lab gave me a way to practice basic VoIP setup, user-side support tasks, internal calling checks, and call routing in a format that I could document clearly on GitHub.